biojava/biojava.github.io/_wikis/BioJava:CookBook:Core:Overview.md

 </java>

-### Using a TranslationEngine
+### Using a TranscriptionEngine

-Translation engines are the workhorse of the translation process.
+Transcription engines are the workhorse of the translation process.
 If you want to do something \_out of the ordinary\_ then normally you will have to build one.
-A singleton version is available and is what the methods involved in the translation process use when not given an instance of TranslationEngine.
+A singleton version is available and is what the methods involved in the translation process use when not given an instance of TranscriptionEngine.
 If building a custom engine then you do this using the Builder object as shown in the following example.
 Here we will build an engine to

 -   Translate bacteria genomes
 -   Convert any initiating amino acid which is not methionine into one